netw0rm/atlaskit/packages/ak-field-base/docs/USAGE.md

 * Remove default focus styles (these are handled by `field-base`)
 * Remove borders and background-color.
 * Set the width to 100%.
+* Inherit cursor and color styles from `field-base`.

 This would look something like this in CSS